24 Million Yemenis are in need of humanitarian assistance

-Violence has severely compounded needs arising from long years of poverty and insecurity in Yemen – already one of the poorest countries in the Middle East.
+Worsening violence has disrupted the lives of millions, resulting in widespread casualties and massive displacement.
+It is the world’s worst humanitarian disaster.
 With no political solution in sight, the situation is rapidly deteriorating, resulting in widespread causalities and massive displacement.
 Without help, millions of lives will be lost to violence, treatable illnesses or lack of food, water and shelter.
-The conflict has left over 20 million people in need of protection, and 2 million forced to flee their homes.
-That’s three quarters of the population.
+An estimated 80% of the population – 24 million people – require some form of humanitarian or protection assistance, including 14.3 million who are in acute need.

 Conditions in the surrounding region are so poor that more than 280,000 have sought refuge in Yemen – despite the conflict and risk.

-million Yemenis are in need of humanitarian assistance
+million people in Yemen are in need of humanitarian assistance

 thousand Yemenis received life-saving UNHCR Core Relief Items in 2018